 My family came to America from Germany in the late 1950's and brought with them many wonderful recipes like this one.
 This particular dish reminds me of my grandmother's kitchen and waiting for her delicious dinners.

 VERIFIED BY Taste of Home Test Kitchen

-- 1 pound thin beef top round steak, cut into four pieces
+- 1 pound thin cut round steak, separated into 4 pieces

 - Coarse-ground prepared mustard

 - Salt and pepper to taste

 - 1 medium dill pickle, quartered lengthwise

 - Spread steak pieces with mustard.
 Sprinkle with thyme, salt and pepper.
 Top one edge with a piece of pickle, carrot and a wedge of onion.
 Roll up and secure with a toothpick.
 Coat each roll with flour.
 In a skillet, heat oil over medium-high.
 Brown beef on all sides.
 Add water, bouillon, catsup and remaining carrots.
 Cover and simmer 1 hour.
 Thicken gravy, if desired, and serve over noodles.
 Yield: 4 servings.

 Originally published as Beef Rouladen in Reminisce September/October 1991, p35